What is endodontics?

 What can I expect at my appointment with Dr. Grote?

-Dr. Grote will perform a few simple tests on your tooth at your appointment to confirm the recommended treatment.
+Drs.
+Grote or Arif will perform a few simple tests on your tooth at your appointment to confirm the recommended treatment.
 If root canal treatment is needed, you will be given a local anesthetic in order to keep you comfortable.
 A rubber dam, which is a small protective sheet, will be placed over your tooth to isolate and protect it.
-Dr. Grote will locate the root canals inside your tooth, remove the inflamed or infected pulp from the canals and carefully disinfect and shape them.
+Drs.
+Grote or Arif will locate the root canals inside your tooth, remove the inflamed or infected pulp from the canals and carefully disinfect and shape them.
 The canals are then filled and sealed to prevent bacteria from re-entering.